21 January, 2007

 Part 3: The Phuket CDC

-Staying for a month at DiveAsia, the Career Development Center here at Kata Big Rock on the outskirts of Phuket, Thailand.
+I'm staying for a month at DiveAsia, the Career Development Center here at Kata Big Rock on the outskirts of Phuket.
 I've enrolled in the Instructor Development Course to learn from (Course Director) Bjorn Tackman.
 When I pass the Instructor Examination in two weeks, I'd like to gain experience working on Koh Tao in the Gulf of Thailand during March and April.

 I hope to have these credentials when departing Phuket: